NicholasAngel999/obsidian-notes/third-year/secret-intelligence/Interwar Period Session 2.md

 The most coherent expression of the British intelligence image of Nazi Germany in the phase of secrecy came with the long-overdue production of the JPC's draft strategic appreciation in October 1935. - **229**

+Although the figures given out by Hitler were higher than those upon which British Intelligence had been working, no immediate shake-up in the image of German power occurred. **229**